Cusps, Kleinian groups and Eisenstein series: Introduction

-One general approach to show a cusp finiteness theorem is to first associate each maximal parabolic subgroup $\Ga_i<\Ga$ with a cohomology class $\alpha_i\in H^*(\Ga, V)$ after picking a suitable coefficient module $V$, then to show the corresponding cohomology classes for different cusps are linearly independent.
+One general approach to show a cusp finiteness theorem is to first associate each maximal parabolic subgroup $\Ga_i<\Ga$ with a cohomology class $\alpha_i\in H^*(\Ga, V)$ after choosing a suitable coefficient module $V$, then to show the corresponding cohomology classes for different cusps are linearly independent.
 Finally, if we know the overall dimension of $H^*(\Ga, V)$ is finite, then the number of cusps must also be finite.
 For example, in Sullivan's proof he chose $V$ to be the polynomial space of degree at most 4, and constructed a cross homomorphism from $\Ga$ to $V$ (thus representing a class in $H^1(\Ga,V)$) via the Borel series associated to each cusp.
-Then he showed these representing classes are linearly independent.
-Thus using the first Betti number control (number of generators of $\Ga$), he was able to obtain a bound on the number of cusps.
-In analogous to the Borel series, we can also consider the Eisenstein series.
+Then he showed these representing classes are linearly independent, hence, the number of cusps is bounded in terms of the first Betti number (number of generators of $\Ga$).
+In analogous to the Borel series, we can use the Eisenstein series to associate a cusp with a cohomology class in $H^{\ast}(\Ga, V)$.
 Much of work was done by Harder \cite{Harder, Ha1}, Schwermer \cite{Schwermer, Schwermerbook} and many others when $\Ga$ is an arithmetic lattice in a semisimple Lie group.
 Using the Borel-Serre compactification, the Eisenstein cohomology naturally arises from the cohomology of the boundary, which has deep relations to the arithmetic aspects of $\Ga$ such as the special values of $L$-functions.

 The main purpose of this note is to extend the Eisenstein construction to the context of general Kleinian groups with full rank cusps.
-We make use of the Poincar\'e series to obtain absolute convergence of the Eisenstein series, and we use Lie group decompositions over $\R$ to compute the intertwining operators.
+We make use of the Poincar\'e series to obtain absolute convergence of the Eisenstein series.
+Thus, each full rank cusp corresponds to a cohomology class on the quotient manifold.
+In order to distinguish these cohomology classes arising from different cusps, we compute the intertwining operators and use them to show that these cohomology classes are indeed linearly independent.
+The computation of the intertwining operators is very difficult in general.
+We follow the general approach of Harish-Chandra \cite{HarishChandra} but instead use the Lie group decompositions over the reals including the Bruhat and Langlands decompositions.
 In particular, our proof does not rely on the finite volume property or arithmeticity of $\Ga$.
 In the case of trivial coefficient, we prove,